Why did I completely stop getting your newsletter?

 Roughly sometime each spring I actually pro-actively unsubscribe email addresses from the Ask Leo!
 Newsletter who meet a couple of criteria:

-• They’ve not opened a newsletter or clicked on a link for over six months.
+• They’ve not opened a newsletter or clicked on a link since the beginning of the year.

 If it looks like you fell into that category, then you were unsubscribed.

-Fortunately the solution for you is extremely simple: just resubscribe.
+If that was you, I apologize.
+Fortunately, the solution is extremely simple: just resubscribe.

-And to help prevent it from happening again, make sure images are displayed in the newsletter, and every so often click a link to one of my articles.
+And to help prevent it from happening again, make sure to display images in the newsletter, and every so often click a link to one of my articles.
 As long as security software doesn’t interfere, that should let me know that you’re interested.
+(Again, it’s not perfect, so I apologize if you do all that and still get unsubscribed.)

 But, WHY?